Best Scissor Jacks: Our Top Picks for Spare Tire Relief

 The power options are what really set this one apart from the rest of the pack.
 Not only can you plug it into the cigarette lighter in your car, but it can also use the battery power directly.
 If you're driving an antique that doesn't have a cigarette lighter, or if your car doesn't have the most reliable power supply inside, this can still be used in an emergency.
 Plus, the jack comes with extra fuses, so if your car can't handle the power demands, you're not left with a blown fuse.
 Its versatility makes it perfect for nearly any vehicle.

 This electric option comes in a full case, which even has three different size options depending on the accessory combination you buy.
 If you're limited on space, then this may not be the best option for you.
-While it can easily lift smaller cars, it will take up a lot of trunk or rear space just to keep it with you on the road.
+While it can easily lift smaller cars, it will take up a lot of trunks or rear space just to keep it with you on the road.

 When it comes to the best value for your money, it's hard to beat this model by Torin.
 This heavy-duty automotive scissor jack is built to last while offering an affordable price.
 The Big Red is made from high-grade steel and coated for corrosion resistance.
 The base of this jack is much larger than any other scissor lift, which provides a sturdier platform to raise your car.

 Torin also offers a wide range of accessories compatible with the Big Red scissor jack.
 From an air compressor to roadside safety lights, Torin's full range can help you prepare for any emergency.
-However, none of these accessories come with the jack, so additional pieces will increase the overall price.
+However, none of these accessories come with the jack so additional pieces will increase the overall price.
 Even by itself, the jack is well-equipped and comes with an ergonomically-designed lever for easier lifting.

 This large scissor jack is not without its drawbacks.
 Bulkier than some of its competitors, the Big Red might not fit under every vehicle.
 With a total weight capacity of 1.5 tons, it also isn’t made for large SUVs or trucks.
 You’ll need something with a higher weight capacity for larger vehicles.